martinakraus/security-workshop/Tasks/CSRF-Sample-App/01_Task_Investigation.md

 ## Task: Investigation

 - How did this attack happen?
-- Figure out all vulnerabilities for this application
 - How does a good prevention look like for this example?